 Photo credit - Larry Castillo Photography

-“ I am honored to have been involved since the inception of the Mermaid Statues in San Marcos.
-It has personally been a dream of mine to see this project realized.” - July Moreno, Founder of Mermaid Society SMTX
+“ I am honored to have been involved since the inception of this idea.
+It has personally been a dream of mine to see the project realized.” - July Moreno, Founder of Mermaid Society SMTX

 "Ode to Ralph" - Cheryl Latimer

 Cheryl is largely known for her pop art cement sculptures at locations such as Peter Pan Mini Golf or the cement cows at Amy's Ice Cream/Phil's Ice House in Austin.
 She also works with mediums such as stone, cement, metal, wood, clay, acrylic, watercolor, photography, and computer graphics.

 Latimer was inspired by the commercials for Aquarena Springs and Ralph the Swimming Pig from her childhood.

 According to Latimer, "The idea of combining the mermaid with a fantasy version of Ralph just makes me smile.
 'Ode to Ralph' will be bright, fun, and unique just like the city of San Marcos."